Takeo Spikes

-Takeo Gerard Spikes (/təˈkiːoʊ/; born December 17, 1976) is a former American football linebacker who played in the National Football League (NFL).
-He played college football for Auburn University.
-He was drafted by the Cincinnati Bengals 13th overall in the 1998 NFL Draft.
-A two-time Pro Bowl selection and one time All-Pro, Spikes also played for the Buffalo Bills, Philadelphia Eagles, San Francisco 49ers and San Diego Chargers.
+Takeo Gerard Spikes (/təˈkiːoʊ/; born December 17, 1976) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for Auburn Tigers.
+He was selected by the Cincinnati Bengals with the 13th overall pick in the 1998 NFL draft.
+A two-time Pro Bowl selection and one-time All-Pro, Spikes also played for the Buffalo Bills, Philadelphia Eagles, San Francisco 49ers, and San Diego Chargers.

-Spikes is one of only seven linebackers to achieve more than 200 career starts with the NFL.
-Only once did Spikes record less than 70 tackles in a season.
-He was a team captain in 13 out of his 15 seasons of play.
-Spikes has the distinction of playing in 219 regular season games without a playoff appearance, which is the most in NFL history.
+Spikes is one of only seven linebackers to start more than 200 NFL games.
+Only once did Spikes record fewer than 70 tackles in a season.
+He was a team captain in 13 out of 15 seasons.
+Spikes played in 219 games without a playoff appearance, the most in NFL history.
 The Eagles, 49ers, and Chargers all made the playoffs the year after Spikes left each team.

 After retiring from the NFL, Spikes became a media personality.
-He is currently a football analyst on NBC Sports Network, co-hosts SiriusXM NFL programs, and the SEC Network.
-He is currently an NFL pundit for Sky Sports UK.
+He is a football analyst on NBC Sports Network and Sky Sports in the United Kingdom and co-hosts shows on SiriusXM and the SEC Network.